Master winemaker named Top Dog Distinguished Alumnus

 Additionally, every year, one alumnus or alumna is chosen from each of the University’s eight academic schools and colleges, the Department of Athletics, the Henry Madden Library, the Division of Student Affairs and Enrollment Management, and the Division of Research and Graduate Studies to receive a Top Dog Outstanding Alumni Award.
 The Outstanding Alumni Award recognizes Fresno State alumni for exceptional accomplishments in their field(s).

 The Arthur Safstrom Service Award honors alumni and friends of the University who have a distinguished record of service to Fresno State.
-The 2021 Arthur Safstrom Service Award recipients are John and Elizabeth Shields, both professor emeriti of Fresno State.
-John Shields, who will be receiving the award posthumously, was a professor of agricultural economics in the Jordan College of Agricultural Sciences and Technology, and Elizabeth Shields was a professor of finance with the Craig School of Business.
+The 2021 Arthur Safstrom Service Award recipients are John and Elizabeth Shields.
+John Shields, who will be receiving the award posthumously, is a professor emeritus of agricultural economics in the Jordan College of Agricultural Sciences and Technology, and Elizabeth Shields was a professor of finance with the Craig School of Business.
 The couple has been dedicated to supporting the University and its students for more than 35 years.

 “The Top Dog Alumni Awards is an inspiring event that recognizes the achievements of our most accomplished alumni,” said Jacquelyn Glasener, executive director of the Fresno State Alumni Association.
 “This year’s class of honorees represent what it truly means to be a Bulldog, and we are excited to celebrate their successes with the University and community.”